Can I Buy And Sell On Rosh Chodesh? Understanding The Spiritual Significance And The Biblical Context

 While the Feast of Firstfruits was an agricultural celebration, its deeper spiritual meaning points to the greater harvest that God promises.
 Jesus, as the firstfruit of the resurrection, paved the way for all who believe in Him to experience the ultimate spiritual harvest—eternal life.

-Though this verse is from Paul’s letter, it connects beautifully with Jesus’ resurrection, which occurred on the Feast of Firstfruits.
 The spiritual harvest we seek is the salvation of souls—our own redemption and the redemptive work of God through us for others.

 Prayer for Spiritual Harvest: